 Are you curious about the soursop’s taste?
 Here is your answer!

 Sudachi is a citrus specialty of Tokushima, Japan.
 The fruit is small and round, and its skin has the color green.
 The squeezed juice is quite sour, so it is served as a dip called ‘ponzu’ or to flavor food.

 Also, a half-slice is used as a garnish with various traditional Japanese dishes, including soba, fish, udon, and some beverages.
 The tiny lime gets praise for a bunch of health benefits, such as preventing blood sugar spikes and aiding in calcium absorption.

-Sapodillas (Manilkara zapota), commonly known as sapota and chico, can be found in southern Mexico, Central America, and the Caribbean.
+Sapodillas (Manilkara zapota), commonly known as sapota and chico, can be found in southern Mexico, Central America, the Caribbean, and is an especially popular Guatemalan fruit.
 When fully ripe, the skin will be saggy, while the flesh will range from a pale yellow to brown with a texture akin to a well-ripened pear.

 Retaining a natural sweetness and low sodium content, sapodilla is perfect for people with blood pressure, heart disease, and kidney disease without the worry about the amount of sugar.